Safe Sleep for Native Babies

 - Vaccines do not cause SIDS - CDC

-- Ways to Reduce the Risk of SIDS and Other Sleep-Related Causes of Infant Death - NICHD
+- Ways to Reduce a baby's Risk - NICHD

 - What does a safe sleep environment look like? - NICHD